utkarshcmu/grafana.org/content/blog/2018-06-29-timeshift-ep51.md

 cover_blur = "1px"
-description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"]
+description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "With summer holidays approaching and upcoming vacations on the calendar, TimeShift is going to take next week off.
+We look forward to returning the week after next."
 +++

 ### Welcome to TimeShift
 With summer holidays approaching and upcoming vacations on the calendar, TimeShift is going to take next week off.
 We look forward to returning the week after next.

 This week we're proud to announce Grafana v5.2.1 stable is now available!
 Learn more and download the new stable release below, install the latest plugin updates, and check out this week's collection of articles from around the web.
 Enjoy!